 At the Literary Cafe of the Murate in Florence, the latest edition was presented, dedicated to the problems of coronaviruses, dealt with under the historical and scientific social profile.

-“Few people know that Pietro Vieusseux he was a great science enthusiast "- continues Ceccuti -" and above all he faced epidemics starting from Cholera, giving a suggestion even today: we must keep our distance, without being terrified.
-Normal life must be pursued, Vieusseux argued, because these epidemics are there and, more or less strong, they will always be there, in fact Vieusseux had faced the plague and cholera. " - concludes Ceccuti
+“Few people know that Pietro Vieusseux he was a great science enthusiast ”- continues Ceccuti -“ and above all he faced epidemics starting with Cholera, giving a suggestion that is still relevant today: one must keep one's distance, without being terrified.
+It is necessary to carry on with normal life, Vieusseux argued, because these epidemics exist and, more or less strong, they will always exist, Vieusseux in fact had faced the Plague and Cholera. " - concludes Ceccuti

 A chapter written by Prof. Maria Luisa Brandi, is dedicated to the medical scientist, a very important figure in the particular historical moment we are experiencing.

 "In the chapter I wrote for Nuova Antologia I talk about doctor and scientist" - he says Maria Luisa Brandi, head of endocrinology at the University of Florence - “topics that are not usually dealt with in the journal, but which, however, was born precisely as a scientific journal.
 I was very pleased at the moment, to underline the importance that the medical scientist has in solving problems when no one else can solve them. "